-The standard for determining whether a movant for a traditional motion for summary judgment has met its burden is whether the movant has shown that there is no genuine issue of material fact and judgment should be granted as a matter of law.705 The party with the burden of proof must prove it is entitled to judgment by establishing each element of its own claim or defense as a matter of law or by negating an element of the nonmovant's claim or defense as a matter of law.706
+The standard for determining whether a movant for a traditional motion for summary judgment has met its burden is whether the movant has shown that there is no genuine issue of material fact and judgment should be granted as a matter of law.
+The party with the burden of proof must prove it is entitled to judgment by establishing each element of its own claim or defense as a matter of law or by negating an element of the nonmovant's claim or defense as a matter of law.
+The party with the burden of the nonmovant's claim or defense as a matter of law.